 With the state of the world, there are so many difficult conversations about racism, hatred, and violence that we need to have with our children.

-But shortly after arriving in Portland, a young Somali boy was accused of planning a terrorist attack in one of the city’s busiest spots, the Pioneer Square.
+But shortly after arriving, a young Somali boy was accused of planning a terrorist attack in one of the city’s busiest spots, the Pioneer Square.
 We found ourselves working with community leaders and the Muslim youth on topics like emotional safety and well-being, how to be a proud American Muslim, strengthening family ties, and improving the relationship between the community and its neighbors and law enforcement agencies.

-The new decade, we thought and prayed, was going to bring a better energy, but the year 2020 has been one of the most challenging years of all.
+We thought and prayed the new decade would bring a better energy, but the year 2020 has been one of the most challenging years of all.
 Here in Oregon we have been struggling to breathe, literally and metaphorically.
-It is not only the threat of the coronavirus disease 2019 (COVID-19) to our respiratory system, but also the systemic knee of injustice on the necks of our black brothers and sisters, and the wave of hate facing minorities and people of color.
+It is not only the threat of the coronavirus disease 2019 (COVID-19) to our respiratory system, but also the systemic knee of injustice on the necks of our black brothers and sisters and the wave of hate facing minorities and people of color.
 The mask can help with the former crisis, but unmasking is what is needed for the latter.

 We thought COVID-19 was only going to impact our ability to breathe, but then Mr Floyd’s death reminded us of the ugly pandemic of oppression.
-In Oregon, the smoke of the wildfires stirs different discussions about existential themes, like the relationship with God and the meaning of life.
+In Oregon, the smoke of the wildfires stirs different discussions about existential themes, like our relationship with God and the meaning of life.

 Is it bad that our children are growing up very quickly and having these mature conversations at a young tender age, or is that the new norm?
-My hope is that trauma will eventually produce a more resilient generation and a more compassionate and cohesive society.
-I believe that many trauma survivors become better humans not despite, but because of, their trauma stories.
+My hope is that trauma will eventually produce a more resilient generation and a more compassionate and cohesive society, I believe that many trauma survivors become better humans not despite, but because, of their trauma stories.

 Dr Reda is a practicing psychiatrist in Providence Healthcare System, Portland, OR.
 He reports no conflicts of interest concerning the subject matter of this article.